-Granville Moore’s, the great Belgian food/beer H Street spot, will likely permanently close after 13 years by the end of September, co-owner Ryan Gordon confirmed to me today.
+Granville Moore’s, the great Belgian food/beer H Street spot, will permanently close, co-owner Ryan Gordon confirmed to me today.
 He stated via Twitter:

 We think we will have to shut down … for good by the end of this month…We will keep Granville Moore’s Pasta Place open for as long as we can afford it, but we imagine that will only be for the next few weeks.

 The spot originally closed to dine-in with the pandemic-related closures in mid-March.
 Because its signature moules and frites do not travel well, it reopened in a new format for take out May 26th as Granville Moore’s Pasta Place.
 Business was soft when Phases 1 and 2 in DC begun, and by mid-July it had closed again until reopening in early September.
 But the sales from takeout/delivery (as well as the “ghost kitchen” Freshly Tossed DC also available on the apps) have not been sufficient to cover basic expenses and it’s costing more money just to be open as the pandemic has hit them very hard.
 The owners also own the nearby The Queen Vic, which recently opened a patio a few doors down on the Nomad Hookah patio, and will focus on keeping it viable during these impossible times for the hospitality industry in DC.

 A source had alerted to me originally on Friday that a real estate agent had posted a listing noting the 1865-square foot, 79 max occupancy space was for rent (see listing below) for $6,217/month (Triple net).
 Gordon confirmed that they were only 2 years into their lease so they are looking for someone to take over the lease for the great space/location.
 The listing, appropriately for these times, notes that given its tight size, it would be an “Excellent location for a down-sizing restaurant refocusing on the delivery and app-based food businesses.”